DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mgs/mgs_natlang.md

 ## Revisions

-The Natlang source code is kept within the DC801 black mage game repo, at the path `SD_Card/MAGE/editor/dependencies/natlang-parser/`
+The Natlang source code is kept within the Black Mage Game repo, at the path `SD_Card/MAGE/editor/dependencies/natlang-parser/`

 Natlang is under active development, and the grammar may be updated — sometimes dramatically — in tandem with the badge game source code.
 The Natlang parser will inform you when it has encountered a syntax error, but always be prepared to consult the documentation (which is generated procedurally based on the current syntax definitions) when writing something!